About the Search...

 I have been researching my family’s genealogy for more than a decade now, and I was completely shocked and elated to receive a picture of my Great-great-grandmother Laura, who was born around 1849.
 I look so much like her, yet our lives bear little resemblance.
 Archival records show that Laura Adkinson Campbell Singletary (G-G Laura) was born near Raleigh, North Carolina, yet she spent many years enslaved on a farm in Marion County, South Carolina, before the end of the Civil War.

-G-G Laura, like more than two million other American-born enslaved people, was separated from her family by forced migration during the antebellum era in the US.
+G-G Laura, like more than 2.5 million other American-born enslaved people, was separated from her family by forced migration during the antebellum era in the US.
 There is no indication that she saw her parents or her siblings ever again.
 Sadly, the story of forced separation has affected nearly every branch of my family tree, most branches for more than 160 years.

 In 2017, just a few weeks after getting my DNA tested, I discovered nearly 350 biological cousins who were matches, of whom I only knew 1 person.
 Within six months, the number of matches nearly doubled.
-Then, using a website that matches raw data across all DNA testing sites, that number has grown to include nearly 1700 people to whom I am related.
+Then, using a website that matches raw data across all DNA testing sites, that number has grown to include thousands of people to whom I am related.
 Unfortunately, although we are biologically connected, we know very little about each other or the ancestors from whom we are descended, but I hope to change that.